Jiří Trnka: Animation techniques

 Really Trnka was not involved so much with the animation itself, but primarily on the development of scripts and puppet making.
-His studio had a trained team of animators, among which especially Bretislav Pojar was credited as responsible for the animation of many of Trnka's films.
-Other prominent animators from Trnka's studios were Stanislav Latal Trnka, Jan Karpas, Sramek Bohuslav, Frantisek Zdenek Hrabar and František Braun.
+His studio had a trained team of animators, among which especially Břetislav Pojar was credited as responsible for the animation of many of Trnka's films.
+Other prominent animators from Trnka's studios were Stanislav Látal, Jan Karpaš, Bohuslav Šrámek, Eduard Hofman and Václav Bedřich.

 Although animated films with puppets had already been made before Trnka, he corresponds to the main thrust of this technique, later used in many parts of the world.
 Unlike what had been done before, Trnka chose not to alter the appearance of the dolls with artificial elements to denote their emotions but to keep it unchanged, getting his expression through changes in framing and lighting.
 According to Pojar: